Kevin Mulcahy, J.D.

 Hotel rooms for conference attendees will be at the federal per diem rate.
 There is a resort fee that will add approximately $10 to overnight lodging rates.

-The courses offered at the 2018 Child Advocacy Conference will be submitted to the Michigan Social Work Continuing Education Collaborative and the MCOLES Network.
+Yes.
+The courses offered at the 2018 Child Advocacy Conference will be submitted to the Michigan Social Work Continuing Education Collaborative for social workers and the MCOLES Network for law enforcement professionals.

 The maximum number of credits that may be earned at the 2018 Conference is 12.0 CE hours.

 How do I get a record of the CE credits I earned at the conference?